-Our project plan is to investigate the potential for expanding the Wisconsin Water Star program to Michigan and Ohio, and perhaps other states in the NCR, through integrating Wisconsin Water Star with Michigan State University’s soon to be released environmental assessment tool, the Ecological Score Card.
-Our final report will outline a strategy to support the wider adoption of Michigan and Wisconsin’s existing web based environmental assessments in the NCR, and discuss the opportunities for further integration of these existing tools into a common, regional, web based presence.
+This project investigated the potential for expanding the Wisconsin Water Star program to Michigan and Ohio through integrating Wisconsin Water Star with Michigan State University’s Ecological Score Card.
+The project’s final report outlined a strategy to support the wider adoption of Michigan and Wisconsin’s existing web based environmental assessments in the North Central Region, and discussed the opportunities for further integration of these existing tools into a common, regional, web based presence.

-This project will deliver a multi-state plan to help states in the NCR utilize the Ecological Score Care and adapt the Wisconsin Water Star program to support the water resource management needs of each state.
+This project delivered a multi-state plan to help states in the North Central Region utilize the Ecological Score Care and adapt the Wisconsin Water Star program to support the water resource management needs of each state.